Business College of Business

 Grade Point Average

-• Maintenance of 2.5 cumulative grade point average is expected during the course of the student’s career in the College.
+• Maintenance of a 2.5 cumulative grade point average is expected throughout the student’s career in the College.

 • A 2.5 cumulative grade point average is required to apply for graduation.